 - Many married individuals have joint accounts, so incapacity or death of the first spouse may not adversely affect them/their family.
 On the other hand, divorced or widowed individuals have a particular need to make sure someone is able to handle affairs in the event of incapacity or death.

 When your marital status changes, your plans for the future change, too.
-Trust Promise Law to help you cultivate a plan for your future.
+Trust Promise Law in Hampton, Virginia to help you cultivate a plan for your future.
 Life happens.
 Plan on it.